tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Let's focus on the gaps.
 There is somewhere else we want to check for potential tests that aren't already defined in BDQ, but have had some level of documentation,  and that's the BDQ Issues in GitHub.

-For dwc:footprintWKT, we could guess the name of the test, following the naming conventions, as VALIDATION_FOOTPRINTWKT_NOTEMPTY, and search the issues for [that name](https://github.com/tdwg/bdq/issues?q=VALIDATION_FOOTPRINTWKT_NOTEMPTY).
-This particular search does return a match, but guessing the name is a fragile strategy, as the desired test might not have a name exactly matching that, and GitHub issue searches don't have good substring search support, so a better broader strategy is to search for:
+For dwc:footprintWKT, we could guess the name of the test, following the naming conventions, as VALIDATION_FOOTPRINTWKT_NOTEMPTY, and search the issues for that name or [the Information Element part of that name](https://github.com/tdwg/bdq/issues?q=FOOTPRINTWKT).
+This particular search may return a match, but guessing the name is a fragile strategy, as the desired test might not have a name exactly matching that, and GitHub issue searches don't have good substring search support, so a better broader strategy is to search an scan lists of issues:

 * Are there existing proposals tagged as [SUPPLEMENTARY](https://github.com/tdwg/bdq/issues?q=label%3ASupplementary) that would fill the desired gap.
 * Are there existing proposals tagged as [DO NOT IMPLEMENT](https://github.com/tdwg/bdq/issues?q=label%3A%22DO%20NOT%20IMPLEMENT%22) that would fill the desired gap, but have been rejected for implementation, and should be reconsidered only with great caution.